 Dr. Mary Jane Saunders reviewed the Nanoscale Science initiative.
 The committee discussed the scope of the biological proposals submitted to the initiative.
 One conclusion regarding the bio-related proposals was that the initiative may not be reaching environmental researchers

 7. MPS/BIO Working Group, Dr. Mary Jane Saunders

 and Dr. Margaret Palmer.

 Dr. Sam Scheiner presented a brief explanation of the Mathematical Sciences initiative.
 This is another area where cross-disciplinary work by undergraduates and graduates can create positive cultural changes.

-FRIDAY, NOVEMBER 17 -
+FRIDAY, NOVEMBER 17 - Morning Session